 Single Mothers’ Alliance v BC is framed around the rights of single mothers because it draws on case law and social science research that have historically focused on women’s experiences.
 However, we know that all people marginalized by gender can experience family violence and that dynamics of family violence may permeate all forms of interpersonal relationships.

 About the case

-Single Mothers’ Alliance v BC is a constitutional challenge against the Province of BC and the Legal Services Society for failing to provide adequate family law legal aid to women leaving abusive relationships.
-West Coast LEAF and BCPIAC are providing legal representation to Single Mothers’ Alliance BC and two individual women, Nicole Bell and A.B., whose safety, well-being, and relationships with their children have been jeopardized by a lack of family law legal aid.
+Single Mothers’ Alliance v BC is a constitutional challenge against the Province of BC and Legal Services Society (now known as Legal Aid BC) for failing to provide adequate family law legal aid to women leaving abusive relationships.
+West Coast LEAF is providing legal representation to the plaintiff in the case, the Centre for Family Equity (CFE), formerly known as the Single Mothers’ Alliance (SMA).

-The case, launched in April 2017, alleges that BC has a constitutional responsibility under the Charter of Rights and Freedoms to ensure access to the justice system for women who are fleeing violent relationships or facing ongoing abuse from ex-spouses.
-The plaintiffs will argue that BC’s legal aid system discriminates against women and children and violates their rights to life and security of the person by increasing their risk of exposure to violence and intense stress.
+The case, launched in April 2017, alleges that BC has a constitutional responsibility under the Charter of Rights and Freedoms to ensure access to the family law system for women who are fleeing violent relationships or are facing ongoing abuse from ex-spouses.
+CFE will argue that BC’s legal aid system violates women’s constitutionally protected rights to equality, life and security of the person, and access to justice by increasing their risk of exposure to violence.

 What legal aid means for women and their families

 When people fleeing relationship violence don’t have a lawyer to represent them in their family law dispute, conflict with an abusive ex can be drawn out and intensified, often resulting in unfair outcomes or survivors giving up on the legal system.
 Violence can escalate, endangering them and their children, and they may even lose custody or worse, lose their lives.